A 2:1 (Hons) degree (UK or equivalent) in any discipline.

 Months of entry

-· Studying five modules with a 20,000 word dissertation
+- Studying five modules and completing a 20,000 word dissertation

-· Studying six modules with a 15,000 word dissertation
+- Studying six modules and completing a 15,000 word dissertation

 Qualification and course duration